 As the Christmas season dawns, it brings with it many traditions and celebrations.
 We adorn our trees and houses with twinkling lights and hang stockings and ornaments in pride of place.
 In the midst of all of our festivities, we are also invited to reflect and remember what precisely we are celebrating.

 For many church traditions, the period of time leading up to Christmas is known as Advent.
-It is a time to pause—to refamiliarize ourselves with the holy scriptures and Bible verses recounting the story of Jesus’ birth.
+It is a time to pause—to refamiliarize ourselves with the Bible verses recounting the story of Jesus’ birth.
 We center ourselves upon Jesus Christ, our ultimate hope, and allow the wonder and joy of the Christmas story to comfort and encourage us.
-Let us turn our attention to some of the most well-known Bibles verses related to the Christmas story, exploring how each account of the birth of lord Jesus illuminates the significance of the holiday.
+Let us turn our attention to some of the most well-known Bibles verses related to the Christmas story, exploring how each account of the birth of Jesus illuminates the significance of the holiday.

 The Christmas Story Foretold

 As we anticipate birth of Jesus Christ during the Advent season, we are reminded of all those who awaited the coming Messiah before us.
 Indeed, as we read our Bibles before we ever get to the Gospel writers and their Nativity accounts, we find allusions to Jesus’ birth in the words of the Old Testament prophets.
 Not only to these prophets foretell what was to come, but they offered an incredible promise for who Christ Jesus would be ("And he will be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.").
 Through the prophetic words of Isaiah, Zechariah, and others, we feel the excitement born of awaiting the Lord Jesus and we are invited to witness the powerful and restorative work that God has intended for Creation since the very beginning.